itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 ## 2) Key request

+1. Stay in the same dashboard that we just created
 1. Click on the "book now" key user action tile
 1. Top-right menu, click on the three dots button "..."
 1. Click on "Analyze user sessions"